- Con. Contractor AME out quickly

-Most basic homeowners insurance and local utilities or municipalities do not cover repairs to the exterior water service line on your property.
+Most basic homeowners insurance and local utilities or municipalities do not cover repairing or replacing the exterior water service line.
 Buried pipes break—protect yours with an affordable plan from HomeServe USA and get protection from high repair costs with access to our 24/7 hotline where you can schedule a repair for your exterior water service line.

 ‡HomeServe national average repair costs as of April 2013.
 No charge for covered repairs up to your benefit amount.

 In some towns, the service line beyond the property boundary to the main connection may be an additional responsibility of the homeowner but is not included in this coverage.

 Exclusions: Repair to any exterior water service line that branches off the main line.

 Responsibility: If you live in a development community with a condominium, co-op or homeowners association, your exterior water service line may not be an individual homeowners responsibility, so please check with your association before purchasing this coverage.

 Benefit Details: Coverage provides, up to the benefit amount, for the covered cost to repair or replace the exterior water service line on your property that is damaged due to normal wear and tear, not accident or negligence.

 Making a Service Call: Your plan will start the day your order is processed and there is an initial 30-day waiting period before you can make a service call, giving you 11 months of coverage during the first year.